endocode/LCV-CM/README.md

 ```
 python3 main.py
 ```

+## Matrix ... [scarlato]

+The compatibility matrix functions in this way:
+`QMSTR` will generate an array of licenses used within a project.
+The array elements will be matched against the outbound license declared for that specific project.

 ## [results] Acronyms used within the Matrix :
 [https://github.com/endocode/LCV-CM/blob/main/licenses.csv](https://github.com/endocode/LCV-CM/blob/main/licenses.csv) represents *True* with *1* and *False* with *0*, because originally this matrix was thought to be imported as a Postgres table, that makes use of bit data to represent them.

 TBD = To be defined
 NS = Not Supported